takacsberni/medical-information-knowledge-base/README.md

 ### Prerequisites
 - PSQL: a database for the project was made with Postgresql.
-To use it, it is needed to fill out 'application.properties' file with your own data for PSQL
+To be able to use the database, you have to give your PSQL username, password in the file 'application.properties'
 - NPM: run npm install
 - Postman - if you want to test backend services, which were not implemented in the frontend (like editing a disease)

-- For the frontend you can run `npm start', and open http://localhost:3000 to view it in your browser.

 ### Installation

 ## Usage
 - Frontend:
-You can reach the frontend via port 3000: http://localhost:3000/
+You can run `npm start', and open http://localhost:3000 to view it in your browser.
 - Backend:
 The backend use the port 8080: http://localhost:8080/